netakoi/mpc_ros/README.md

 # Model Predictive Control implementation about ROS
+# Forked

 ## Abstract

 This repository is implemented with mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for promising tracking performance.
 For running this NMPC algorithm, you can use the GAZEBO simulatior or customized mobile robot and compare with DWA algorithm given defalut local planner in ROS.

 ## Features